Question and answer details

 Salam Dear Muhammad,

-Thank you for this good question, which reflects deep insight and true search for knowledge, along with good understanding of the teachings of Islam.
+Your questions reflect deep insight and true search for knowledge, along with good understanding of the teachings of Islam.

 "Ijtihad therefore is an exercise of one's reasoning to arrive at a logical conclusion on a legal issue done by jurists to deduce a conclusion as to the effectiveness of a legal percept in Islam."
 (Sari`ah; The Islamic Law, by Abdur Rahman I. Doi)